-A common thing I've experienced and noticed in a lot of organisations is organisations will decide to hire some researchers because they bought into insights as a way to really discover what your customers might need as a way to drive continued business value in what you're building.
+The good news is that a lot of organisations are buying into research as a way to really discover what your customers need and develop insights to drive continued business value in the products they are building.

 Here are some of the key questions to ask yourself before you hire your first insights professional.
 The first is what is your organisation's history with research?
 Are people inside your organisation sceptical?
 Or enthusiastic about the idea of working with data or research?
 How do people see themselves working with these people?
 Do they see how the research work will fit into their workflow?
 Or is it something that they kind of want to put on the side?
 And most importantly are teams willing to change how they make decisions if they're given new insights?

-Many companies struggle because they haven't really thought about how introducing a completely new discipline as research data means really having to work and make decisions in a completely different way.
+Many companies struggle because they haven't really thought about how introducing a completely new discipline such as research means significant changes in ways of working and decision making.

-Having set up research teams in multiple organisations I see that it's really easy to hire someone and say that you want to change the mindset of how you make decisions about how to build and what to build.
-But doing so in practice is of course much more difficult.
+Like a lot of change activities, it's really easy to say that you want to change the company mindset but doing so in practice is of course much more difficult.
 It really requires change which should be led by management at all levels.

-For example at IKEA we've had a really clear idea of what we want research to do from the beginning.
-It really helps that historically market research especially on furniture design and ergonomics has always existed.
-And now that's kind of extending to our digital work as well.
-As we've been building our digital insights functions, even though UX research in the organisation is relatively new, we've been having a really clear idea of the function researchers can play once it's been in the company from the start.
-And because there's been this history of working with data and insights and other parts of the company It's really been easy to see.
+For example at IKEA, we've had a really clear idea of what we want research to do from the beginning.
+It really helps that historically market research, especially on furniture design and ergonomics, has always existed.
+And now that has extended to our digital work as well.
+As we've been building our digital insights functions, even though UX research in the organisation is relatively new, we have a really clear idea of the function researchers can play and how they can interact with other parts of the company.

 In addition we need metrics to ensure that research and data are being used continually.
 It's really easy to put these things on a shelf and say okay cool.
 How many of these insights are being turned into new concepts or new products?
 Has there been any way that data research has changed the outcome of a decision?
 Are you tracking that?
 And of course how many validated ideas are put in a product backlog?
 Really measure and make these metrics goal oriented.